rackerlabs/docs-core-infra-user-guide/cloud-config/index.rst

 * :ref:`cloud-config-network` discusses Cloud Networks,
   introducing key concepts and basic actions.

-* :ref:`cloud-config-storage` discusses Cloud Block Storage,
+* :ref:`cloud-config-storage` discusses Cloud Block Storage and Cloud Files, introducing key concepts and basic actions.

-  introducing key concepts and basic actions.
+Each service includes a *concepts* section, which introduces ideas to help you understand how you can use that service to optimize your cloud configuration, and an *actions* section that introduces the things you can ask the service to do, such as listing or creating or deleting virtual devices.

-For each service, the concepts section introduces ideas to help you understand what aspects of your cloud configuration the service can help with; the actions section introduces specific things you can ask the service to do, such as listing or creating or deleting virtual devices.
 For details about how to accomplish those actions using the interface of your choice, begin at :ref:`cloud-interfaces`.